AlexandriaILS/Bubbles-V2/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

-This is the modchat chatbot!
+This is the AlexandriaILS Slack chatbot!
 Bubbles started out on the [errbot](https://github.com/errbotio/errbot) platform before migrating to a complete rewrite around the new SlackClient.

 ## Development